cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 [`ReactQuery`](https://tanstack.com/query/v4/docs/adapters/react-query) is a data management API that is used in the app to make API calls for user data.
 It provides intelligent caching, prefetching, pagination features among others.
 Version 4 also supports React suspense for asynchronous data fetching.

 React Query setup in **Ultra** is somewhat complicated, so it is advised that you bring it in when running the `create.ts` project-creation script.
 You'll noticed that a `src/react-query` folder has been created.
-The `query-client.ts` file initializes a `QueryClient` class containing a `suspense: true` option for React suspense support.
+The `query-client.ts` file inside the `react-query` folder initializes a `QueryClient` class containing a `suspense: true` option for React suspense support.

 The `useDehydrateReactQuery.tsx` file in the `react-query` folder uses the helper hook `useServerInsertedHTML` included in the **Ultra** distribution.
 The `useDehydrateReactQuery` function serializes the query client's fetched data on the server side.
 The data is stored in a `window` property called `__REACT_QUERY_DEHYDRATED_STATE` that can be retrieved on the client.
 This is all done when `server.tsx` is invoked at app startup.

-Query data rehydration is done in `client.tsx` using the `Hydrate` component from react-query.
+Query data rehydration is done in `client.tsx` using the `Hydrate` component from React Query.

 ```ts
 import { Hydrate } from "@tanstack/react-query";